This article is going to help you change the built in WordPress 2019 Gutenberg Featured Image shading.

 Open the Additional CSS editor

 We’ll be adding a little code to the CSS editor here.
-This is not complicated, so don’t get worried!
+CSS editing in WordPress is not complicated, so don’t get worried!

 On the Twenty Nineteen theme Customizer page, there is a link to “Additional CSS”.
 This allows you to modify CSS attributes in a controlled environment.
 If anything goes wrong, you can just go right back into this area and delete any customizations.
 The rest of CSS will remain intact!
 This “Additional CSS” area basically adds to and overwrites any competing CSS attributes.